 The Guides are intended to give insight into what the FTC thinks about various marketing activities involving endorsements and how Section 5 might apply to those activities.
 The Guides themselves don’t have the force of law.
-However, practices inconsistent with the Guides may result in law enforcement actions alleging violations of the FTC Act.
+However, practices inconsistent with the Guides may result in law enforcement actions alleging Section 5 violations.
 Law enforcement actions can result in orders requiring the defendants in the case to pay money that goes back to consumers harmed as a result of their violations and to abide by various requirements in the future.
 Moreover, if the defendants received a Notice of Penalty Offenses regarding endorsements and then engaged in certain deceptive or unfair endorsement practices, the FTC could seek substantial civil penalties.

 I’m a blogger.
 I heard that every time I mention a product on my blog, I have to say whether I got it for free or paid for it myself.
 Is that true?

-The FTC is only concerned about endorsements that are made on behalf of a sponsoring advertiser.
-For example, an endorsement would be covered by the FTC Act if an advertiser – or someone working for an advertiser – pays you or gives you something of value to mention a product.
-If you receive free products or other perks with the expectation that you’ll promote or discuss the advertiser’s products in your blog, you’re covered.
-Bloggers who are part of network marketing programs, where they sign up to receive free product samples in exchange for writing about them, also are covered.
+The FTC Act applies to product recommendations and other endorsements made on behalf of a sponsoring advertiser.
+For example, your product recommendation would be covered by the FTC Act if an advertiser – or someone working for an advertiser – pays you or gives you something of value to have you mention that product.
+If you receive free products or other perks with the expectation that you’ll promote or discuss the advertiser’s products in your blog, the FTC Act applies to you.
+Bloggers who are part of network marketing programs, where they sign up to receive free product samples in exchange for writing about them, also are subject to the FTC Act.

-What if all I get from a company is a $1-off coupon, an entry in a sweepstakes or a contest, or a product that is only worth a few dollars?
+What if all I get from a company is a $1-off coupon, an entry in a sweepstakes or a contest, or a product worth only a few dollars?
 Does that still have to be disclosed?

-The question you need to ask is whether knowing about that gift or incentive would affect the weight or credibility your readers give to your recommendation.
-If it could, then it should be disclosed.
-For example, being entered into a sweepstakes or a contest for a chance to win a thousand dollars in exchange for an endorsement could very well affect how people view that endorsement.
+The answer depends on whether knowing about that gift or incentive would affect the weight or credibility your readers give to your recommendation.
+If it could, you should disclose it.
+For example, if your endorsement of a product allows you to enter a sweepstakes to win a thousand dollars, it could very well affect how people view that endorsement.
 (See the Q&A below in the section entitled “Social Media Contests.”
-Determining whether a small gift would affect the weight or credibility of an endorsement could be difficult.
+Determining whether a small gift would affect the weight or credibility of an endorsement can be difficult.
 It’s always safer to disclose that information.

-Also, even if getting one free item that’s not very valuable doesn’t affect your credibility, continually getting free stuff from an advertiser or multiple advertisers could suggest you expect future benefits from positive reviews.
-If a blogger or other endorser has a relationship with a marketer or a network that sends freebies in the hope of positive reviews, it’s best to let readers know about that relationship whenever you recommend that advertiser’s products.
+Also, even if getting one small item for free wouldn’t affect the weight and credibility of your endorsement, continually getting free stuff from one or more advertisers could suggest that you expect future benefits from positive reviews.
+If you have a relationship with an advertiser that sends you free stuff in the hope of endorsements, it’s best to let readers know about that relationship whenever you recommend that advertiser’s products.

-Even an incentive with no financial value might affect the credibility of an endorsement and would need to be disclosed.
+Even an incentive with no financial value might affect the weight or credibility of an endorsement and would need to be disclosed.
 The Guides give the example of a restaurant patron who, before giving an opinion about a particular menu item, is offered the opportunity to appear in a TV ad.
-Because the chance to appear in a TV ad could sway what someone says, that incentive should be disclosed.
+Because the chance to appear in the ad could sway what someone says, that incentive should be disclosed.